 The Use & Care guidelines are as follows:"Pyrex® Glassware can be used for cooking, baking, warming, and reheating food in microwave ovens and preheated conventional or convection ovens.
 Pyrex Glassware is dishwasher safe and may be washed by hand using non-abrasive cleansers and plastic or nylon cleaning pads if scouring is necessary.
 This product is intended for normal household use only; it is not intended for camping, industrial or commercial use.
 Plastic lids are for microwave and storage use only, and are BPA free."

 Pyrex Has Limits

-When users follow all of the safety instruction provided by Pyrex, shattering dishes are extremely rare.
+When users follow all of the safety instructions provided by Pyrex, shattering dishes are less likely.
 Breakage is possible, and like all glass, Pyrex may break if dropped or banged against a hard surface.

-If you do break a Pyrex dish, wear shoes and thick gloves when cleaning up the glass.
-Pyrex often breaks into many small and very sharp pieces when shattered, so exercise extreme caution when handling broken shards.
+If you do break a Pyrex dish, wear close-toed shoes and thick gloves when cleaning up the glass.
+Do not attempt to repair the item.
+Exercise extreme caution when handling broken shards.
 Inspect your kitchen thoroughly even when you think you're done cleaning — broken glass can sometimes travel farther than you think.

 Top-Rated Pyrex Picks

 Home is where the heart is, and Michelle frequently pens articles about ways to keep yours looking great and feeling cozy.
 Whether you want help organizing your closet, picking a paint color or finishing drywall, Michelle has you covered.
 If she's not puttering in the house, you'll find her in the garden playing in the dirt.
 Her garden articles provide tips and insight that anyone can use to turn a brown thumb green.
 You'll find her work on Modern Mom, The Nest and eHow as well as sprinkled throughout your other online home decor and improvement favorites.